meeshkan/unmock.github.io/docs/unmock.md

 ## Changing specifications

 As previously mentioned, you can feel free to delete the code above after you run it for the first time.
-If you leave it, it will do no harm but you will see an *dangling service definition* warning in your tests.
 However, if you change the service definition, or if you create a second one that conflicts with the first, unmock will throw an error.

 When unmock fails because a service has changed, there are two ways to fix the problem - migration and updating.